arinze-edeh/cloud-infrastructure-devops-labs/devops/infrastructure-as-code/terraform/aws-ec2-elastic-ip-association/README.md

 ---

-### Step 6: Format and Validate
+### Step 8: Format and Validate

-Run `terraform fmt` to enforce canonical HCL formatting.
-This resolves any indentation inconsistencies introduced by the heredoc append and ensures the file conforms to Terraform style standards.
+Run `terraform fmt` to enforce canonical HCL formatting across all `.tf` files in the working directory.
+Terraform reports the name of every file it modifies.

 ```bash
 terraform fmt